franklinstyles/project-1/README.md

 4. styles.css.

 ## What does the project do?

  - so this project dpesnt actually do alot but when you click the add to cart button(the green one) you will be able to add the product to your cart.<br>
  - dispalys the products in form of cards and it allows you to like the picture.
+ - when you click the fav button it shows an alert that you have added it to your favorites, when you click it again it will show removed from favorites.
+ - it is very simple and easy to use.

+## Author
+  - Franklin Ndegwa.

+## Date
+  - 18-7-2024